 - 2 tablespoons unsalted butter

 - Drizzle some olive oil on the pork chops and heavily season on all sides with kosher salt and freshly ground pepper.
-Add a few sprigs of fresh thyme a sprig of rosemary and the smashed garlic cloves to the chops, then place in a zip lock freezer bag or a vacuum seal bag.
+Add a few sprigs of fresh thyme and a sprig of rosemary to the chops, then place in a zip lock freezer bag or a vacuum seal bag.

 - Refrigerate for 1 hour (this is optional, but will allow the salt and flavors to season the inside of the pork).